Korbeil/website/_posts/2018-05-28-symfony-cache-pools.md

 $container->setDefinition('my_bundle.pool', $definition);
 ```

+## Usage

+After that you just have to use usual service injection.
+It will returns you a [PSR-6 compatible](https://www.php-fig.org/psr/psr-6/) object.

-### Clearing pool
+## Clearing pool

-And after that, you can even clear your pool with both:
+By the way, you can also clear your pool with both:
 ```bash
 $ php bin/console cache:clear
 ```